Jon Walshaw

-Jonathan 'Jon' Walshaw (born 1967), is a male retired cyclist who competed for England.
+Jonathan 'Jon' Walshaw (born 1967), is an English retired cyclist.

 Cycling career

 He represented England and competed in the 10 mile scratch race and 1 km time trial and won a bronze medal in the 4,000 metres team pursuit event, with Chris Boardman, Rob Muzio, Guy Rowland and Gary Coltman, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Walshaw was a British track champion, winning the British National Omnium Championships in 1988.
 He was a professional from 1988-1993.